laszewski/laszewski.github.io/content/post/project-pi-slurm.md

 5. Identify a mechanism on how to deal with the security.
 6. Before you start implementing, describe and showcase a couple of commands on how to use it.
 7. Your deployment should target Ubuntu on the PI as well as RaspberryOS.
 If there is only time for one, pick one.
+8. Please be reminded that you also need to set up NFS on the nodes.
+There are many examples provided how to do that.
+You will be using the USB port to include a disk.
+It may require an external USB drive or a simple USB stick.
+Make sure they are USB 3 compatible.
 In case of questions, please contact Gregor at

 laszewski@gmail.com